Reducing Supply Chain Transportation Logistics Costs

-If a company uses five carriers fairly equally, and one of those carriers goes out of business then the company would quickly have to find carriers to allocate those routes to quickly, otherwise delivery delays could cause financial consequences with customers not receiving their deliveries, and equally as worse, a drop in customer satisfaction which could lead to fewer orders in the future.
+If a company uses five carriers fairly equally and one of those carriers goes out of business, the company would quickly have to find carriers to allocate those routes.
+Otherwise, delivery delays could cause financial consequences with customers not receiving their deliveries, and a drop in customer satisfaction which could lead to fewer orders in the future.

-If a company uses carriers for their deliveries the rate that they pay is negotiated by trip based on weight, distance and other variables.
+If a company uses carriers for its deliveries, the rate it pays is negotiated by trip based on weight, distance, and other variables.

 One strategy that can be used by transportation managers is to consolidate shipments so that fewer trips are made, and the company reaps the benefit of lower rates based on larger shipments.

-Consolidating shipments means that transportation managers will be moving away from LTL (less than truckload) shipments to TL (truckload) shipments.
-This is not always possible, but given that discounts for larger shipments are almost always available, the transportation manager will be looking at this strategy to reduce costs.
+Consolidating shipments means that transportation managers will be moving away from less than truckload (LTL) shipments to truckload (TL) shipments.
+This is not always possible, but given that discounts for larger shipments are almost always available, the transportation manager should be looking at this strategy to reduce costs.

 The same can be achieved for transportation.
-By offering all transportation out to bid, via a RFQ (Request for Quotation), a company can provide carriers with a detailed explanation of what they require, which may fall outside of what is normally provided by a common carrier.
+By offering all transportation out to bid, via a request for quotation (RFQ), a company can provide carriers with a detailed explanation of what it requires, which may fall outside of what is normally provided by a common carrier.

-If they wanted to use a single source, a company would have to thoroughly evaluate a bidder’s ability to provide the service and whether the carrier has the stability not fall into bankruptcy within the timeline of the contract.
-If the winning bidder fulfills the needs of the company, and has been fully evaluated, a company could gain significant transportation savings using a single carrier.
+If it wanted to use a single source, a company would have to thoroughly evaluate a bidder’s ability to provide the service and whether the carrier has the stability not fall into bankruptcy within the timeline of the contract.
+If the winning bidder fulfills the needs of the company and has been fully evaluated, a company could gain significant transportation savings using a single carrier.